Sora’s Quest (The Cat’s Eye Chronicles #1) by T.L. Shreffler (2012)

 Sora’s Quest is an intricate and immersive beginning to a deadly journey in a world filled with forgotten magic.
 Violent, beautiful, horrifying, and hopeful this book races forwards with determination and an endless sea of imagination hardly daring to stop to rest as the story leaps from the pages swathed in darkness.
 A must on every fantasy lover’s reading list.

 Similar recommended reads: Lichgates (The Grimoire Saga #1) by S.M.
-Boyce, Trial by Fire by Josephine Angelini, The Shannara Chronicles by Terry Brooks, Chained by Susanne Valenti, The Resurgence of Violet Blake by Bre Faucheux
+Boyce, The Waking Land by Callie Bates, Trial by Fire by Josephine Angelini, The Shannara Chronicles by Terry Brooks, Chained by Susanne Valenti, The Resurgence of Violet Blake by Bre Faucheux

 Meet T.L.
 Shreffler!